etn-ccis/blui-react-component-library/docs/Drawer.md

 </DrawerSubheader>
 ```

+### Drawer Subheader API

+Any props supplied will be provided to the root element (native element).

 ## Drawer Body

 The `<DrawerBody>` is a wrapper for the main content of the Drawer.
 The typical use case is to display `<DrawerNavGroup>` elements, but custom elements (e.g., for spacing) are accepted as well.